homeflow/homeflow.github.io/README.md

 ## Adding posts

-1) Add a new Markdown file to the appropriate category in the posts folder
+1) Add a new Markdown file to the appropriate category in the posts folder<br>
 2) Jekyll enforces post dates so we just spoof the date in the order we want

 ## Adding new sections

 To add a new section:

-1) Add a section to the _config.yml where you want it to appear in the documentation menu tree
+1) Add a section to the _config.yml where you want it to appear in the documentation menu tree<br>
-2) Add a page folder, using the named ID you specified in the YAML
+2) Add a page folder, using the named ID you specified in the YAML<br>
-3) Add an index.html in the folder and add the Markdown (use another page for an example)
+3) Add an index.html in the folder and add the Markdown (use another page for an example)<br>
-4) Add the posts directory, using the same name used for the page folder
+4) Add the posts directory, using the same name used for the page folder<br>
 5) Add your post (see above)